HTTP-RPC/Lima/README.md

 * [Additional Information](#additional-information)

 # Getting Lima
-Lima is distributed as a universal binary that will run in the iOS simulator as well as on an actual device. iOS 11 or macOS 10.15 or later is required.
+Lima is distributed as an XCFramework. iOS 11 or macOS 10.15 or later is required.
 To install:

 * Download the [latest release](https://github.com/gk-brown/Lima/releases) archive and expand
 * In Xcode, select the project root node in the Project Navigator view
 * Select the application target
 * Select the "General" tab
-* Drag _Lima.framework_ to the "Embedded Binaries" section
+* Drag _Lima.xcframework_ to the "Embedded Binaries" section
 * In the dialog that appears, ensure that "Copy items if needed" is checked and click "Finish"

 # Lima Classes